gm3/CodebaseConstructor/README.md

 This script is a Unity C# script that appears to be responsible for constructing code documentation.
 It uses regular expressions to search through all C# files in the Application.dataPath directory and extract information about classes, methods, and fields.
 The extracted information is then stored in a nested dictionary structure, where the top-level key is the class name, the second-level key is the method or field name, and the value is a list of strings containing information about the method or field.
 The script also includes a method called GenerateMarkdown() that appears to be responsible for generating markdown documentation from the extracted information, but the implementation is not shown. -GPT

+Certainly, here is a list of the methods, variables, and fields in the provided script and a general description of what they do:

+Methods:

+Start(): This method is called when the script is first initialized.
+It gets a reference to the button and adds a listener for clicks, gets a list of all .cs files in the Application.dataPath directory, and creates a new directory in the Application.streamingAssetsPath directory.
+It then calls the TaskOnClick() method.
+TaskOnClick(): This method appears to be responsible for starting the process of generating code documentation.
+It calls the SearchAllScripts() method, which uses regular expressions to extract information about classes, methods, and fields from all C# files in the Application.dataPath directory.
+SearchAllScripts(): This method uses regular expressions to search through all C# files in the Application.dataPath directory and extract information about classes, methods, and fields.
+The extracted information is then stored in a nested dictionary structure, where the top-level key is the class name, the second-level key is the method or field name, and the value is a list of strings containing information about the method or field.
+GenerateMarkdown(): This method appears to be responsible for generating markdown documentation from the extracted information, but the implementation is not shown

 ```csharp=
 using System;